The propensity for disobedience: Rule-breaking, compliance and social phase transitions: Models and Results

 The examples discussed below are not intended as specific case studies, but rather as illustrations of how everyday social situations may fall into different dynamical regimes depending on the structure of collective feedback.
 In all cases, the same population of individuals may display either abrupt norm breakdown or stable mixed behavioral patterns, as captured by Models I and II, respectively.
 Whenever appropriate, we explicitly refer to the model parameters in order to connect these situations to the theoretical framework.

 \textbf{(i) Traffic violations:} \\

 Traffic-related rule-breaking provides a paradigmatic example of collective behavioral dynamics.
-When enforcement is weak, that is, when the expected institutional cost $pF$ is low, and individual benefits $B$, such as time savings, are high, violations may rapidly propagate through reinforcing social mechanisms.
-Under these conditions, small initial deviations can trigger abrupt transitions toward widespread noncompliance, as described by Model I.

-Conversely, as the fraction of violators $d$ increases, traffic congestion may intensify, time savings may vanish, and the overall cost of further violations rises.
-This growing collective cost, captured by the parameter $\alpha$, counteracts the initial incentives to violate rules.
-The resulting feedback stabilizes the dynamics, giving rise to an intermediate regime of partial compliance characterized by a stable mixed behavioral state, with the simultaneous presence of compliant and noncompliant individuals, consistent with the continuous dynamics of Model II.
+When enforcement is weak (low $pF$) and individual benefits $B$ are high, violations may spread through reinforcing social mechanisms, leading to widespread noncompliance, as described by Model I. As the fraction of violators $d$ increases, however, congestion and conflicts reduce the effective benefits of violations, introducing a collective cost captured by $\alpha$.
+This stabilizing feedback leads to intermediate levels of compliance, consistent with Model II.